kleros/t2cr-badges-example/README.md

     )
 }
 ```
-2. Fetch all token IDs for that address from the T2CR:
+2. Fetch all token IDs for those addresses from the T2CR:

 ```
 function fetchTokenIDs(addresses) {